Skip to main content

 Phase 1 of our research program is dedicated to establishing foundational technologies and methodologies that will enable significant advancements in our understanding and manipulation of bioelectric phenomena.
 This phase includes three key projects:

 i.
 Project 1A.
-Optimizing iPSC Generation with Integrated Computational and Chemical Methodologies
+Optimize iPSC Yield with Chemical Reprogramming

-• This project is at the forefront of revolutionizing induced pluripotent stem cell (iPSC) production by harmonizing advanced computational models with cutting-edge chemical reprogramming techniques.
+• This project aims to revolutionize induced pluripotent stem cell (iPSC) production by harmonizing advanced computational models with chemical reprogramming techniques.
 The objectives are to enhance computational modeling, develop novel chemical reprogramming protocols, integrate electrophysiological data, and optimize and scale up the process.
 This project aims to significantly improve the yield and quality of iPSCs, setting a new benchmark in the field and laying a solid foundation for future advancements in stem cell research and regenerative medicine.

-• The goal of Project 1B is to develop novel technology capable of deep tissue physiological data acquisition, addressing the need for high penetration depth, resolution, non-invasiveness, safety, sensitivity, specificity, real-time data processing, and compatibility with existing medical infrastructure.
+• The goal of Project 1B is to develop novel technology capable of high resolution physiological data acquisition in non-excitable cells.
+We will address the need for high penetration depth in subsequent stages.
+Benchmarks here include resolution, non-invasiveness, sensitivity, specificity, real-time data processing, and compatibility with existing infrastructure.
 The focus at this stage is on the design phase, emphasizing the creation of a prototype that meets the outlined criteria.
-Experimental demonstrations to validate the design concept are encouraged, aiming to establish a solid basis for the potential success and effectiveness of the developed technology.

 iii.
 Project 1C.
 Advanced Computational Strategies for Electrome Data Management

 • Project 1C addresses the computational challenges posed by the anticipated acquisition of extensive electrome data.
-The project’s objectives include developing methods for efficient data compression, integrating causal emergence theory for macro-scale data representation, and creating fast algorithms for quantifying effective information.
+The project’s objectives include developing methods for efficient data compression, integrating tools from causal emergence6 for macro-scale data representation, and creating fast algorithms for quantifying effective information.
 By achieving these goals, this project will create a robust computational framework capable of managing the complexities of whole organism electrome data, which is crucial for advancing our understanding of bioelectric phenomena and supporting further research in this domain.

 iv.
 Project 1D.
 Exogenous Interventions to Promote Effective Model Organism Changes